 In 2001, BGI independently completed the rice (indica) genome project.
 Since then, BGI has successfully completed the gene mapping of silkworm, chicken, and other species.
 In addition, BGI has led and participated in the Earth BioGenome Project (EBP), the first Asian genome map ("Yanhuang No.1"), The 1000 Genomes Project (1KGP), the International Giant Panda Genome Project, the Metagenomics of the Human Intestinal Tract Project (MetaHIT) and other large-scale scientific research cooperation projects.

 The Human Genome Project saw unprecedented international collaboration with more than 2,000 scientists from different countries and fields working together toward a global goal.

-In 2022, BGI, again worked with scientists globally and led the establishment of an international scientific organization, the SpatioTemporal Omics Consortium (STOC), to support the wide application of Spatio-temporal omics technology in various fields of life sciences.
+In 2022, BGI again worked with scientists globally and jointly led the establishment of an international scientific organization, the SpatioTemporal Omics Consortium (STOC), to support the wide application of Spatio-temporal omics technology in various fields of life sciences.
 At present, more than 190 scientists from 30 countries have joined STOC.